alfredoq/TidyScreen_v2_docs_new/docs/examples/LA_Workshop/design_of_TCIs_targeting_CZP.md

 A wide variety of compounds have been reported as CZP inhibitors, ranging from natural peptides to synthetic small molecules identified through drug repurposing and de novo design.
 These inhibitors act through either **non-covalent or covalent mechanisms**.

-- **Non-covalent inhibitors** interact reversibly within the active site, governed by an equilibrium constant (Ki), forming an energetically favourable enzyme–inhibitor encounter complex.
+- **Non-covalent inhibitors** interact reversibly within the active site, governed by an equilibrium constant (Ki), forming an energetically favourable enzyme-inhibitor encounter complex.
 - **Covalent inhibitors** incorporate a reactive warhead (WH) designed to form a chemical bond with the nucleophilic catalytic residue Cys25.
 The initial non-covalent recognition ensures proper WH orientation before covalent bond formation, characterized by a rate constant (k<sub>inact</sub>).
 When this bond formation is irreversible, inhibition is permanent; if reversible, both rate constants are comparable, leading to a dynamic equilibrium.

 Covalent inhibitors can achieve greater potency and longer duration of action but often raise safety concerns due to potential off-target reactivity.
 Such limitations can be mitigated by improving target selectivity and using WHs of controlled reactivity.
 This gave rise to **Targeted Covalent Inhibitors (TCIs)**, compounds bearing a reactive moiety specifically designed to form a covalent bond with a defined residue of the intended target, thereby ensuring potency with minimal off-target effects.
 Although their design requires sophisticated computational and structural approaches, several TCIs have successfully reached clinical use, validating this concept.